Kasper Blond: Cancer theory

 Blond developed a theory of cancer which he wrote about in his book The Liver and Cancer, first published in 1954 with a second edition in 1960.
 Blond argued that the basis of all malignant disease is a mutation of somatic tissues caused by chronic liver damage.
 He believed that 98% of all cancers in adults are of alimentary origin.
 His hypothesis was that cancer is a nutritional disease and is caused by liver damage.

 Blond believed that cancer treatment requires the healing of liver damage.
 He argued that if the liver detoxifies correctly then cancer cannot develop because it thrives only on toxic products of digestion.
 His suggestions of treatment opposed any radiation therapy or surgery.
 He regarded "cancer prevention, a problem of dietary control" and recommended a vegetarian diet as therapy.
 He cited cases of cancer patients being successfully treated with vegetable juices, yoghurt, raw vegetables and fruit.
+Bond stated that "only a lacto-vegetarian diet, being rich in alkalis, reduces the acidity of the blood and prevents all disease."

 Pathologist J. H. O. Earle in The British Medical Journal noted that:

 Physician Louis Lasagna negatively reviewed the book, stating that it promoted his theory that cancer is due to a sick liver but that was about all and it was "rather a disjointed and unconvincing bit of hobbyhorse riding".
 Physician Grant E. Ward who reviewed the book, stated that further research was needed to prove if "nutritional toxins" cause cancer but his hypothesis was impressive enough to warrant study.

-Blond is referenced by Max Gerson, in A Cancer Therapy: Results of 50 Cases (1958).
-After the 1960s, Blond's book was largely forgotten.